 Dawn Haze basket from 1985.
 Only 25 of these were made, at a retail price of $3250.
 The basket is 9″ h x 11″ wide (23 cm x 28 cm); the roses represented are ‘Ice Ginger’.
 See below for a study specific to that rose.

-Drambuie, 1987, 10” h, (25.5 cm) in an issue of 100.
-I do not at present know the designer.
+Drambuie, 10” h, (25.5 cm) is an issue of 100.
+One source lists the issue year as 1987 but at least one example has 1985 in its backstamp.
 ‘Drambuie’ is a Scottish hybrid tea rose (from Anderson Rose Nursery) dating from 1973 and has a very strong rose fragrance.

 July Morning basket to commemorate the marriage of Prince Charles and Lady Diana Spencer in 1981.
 Only 50 of these were made.
 Retail pricing was $2000 during the mid-1980s.
 Similar in size to the Dawn Haze basket, it is 8″ (20.25 cm) high and about 10″ (25.5 cm) wide and deep.
 I couldn’t resist adding a detail image of the butterfly which is the aptly-named Peacock, Aglais io.